Application Guide

 Hamstring

-Full passive straight leg raise but won't tolerate lengthening during hip hinge.
-Restriction shows during RDL, not during stretching.
+Full passive straight-leg raise, but the hamstring won't tolerate lengthening during a hip hinge.
+The restriction shows during an RDL, not during a stretch.

 Knee & Quadriceps

-Anterior thigh tissue restricts loaded knee extension despite full passive straightening.
+Anterior thigh tissue restricts loaded knee extension — or the deep, loaded flexion of a squat or lunge — despite full passive straightening.

 UPPER EXTREMITY